DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/10 Columns/20 Column Sizing.md

 If you do not explicitly specify certain columns' [width](/api-reference/_hidden/GridBaseColumn/width.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#width'), the **TreeList** distributes the available space equally among columns at startup.
 As a result, cell values may appear truncated.
-Use the [columnMinWidth](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnMinWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnMinWidth') option to specify a minimum width for all columns and the [minWidth](/api-reference/_hidden/GridBaseColumn/minWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#minWidth') for an individual column.
+Use the [columnMinWidth](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnMinWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnMinWidth') property to specify a minimum width for all columns and the [minWidth](/api-reference/_hidden/GridBaseColumn/minWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#minWidth') for an individual column.
 Note that all these settings may cause horizontal scrolling if columns cannot fit into the UI component's width.

 ---
 ##### jQuery